 Outdoor Math Activity: Counting to 10 with nature

 Materials: A list of 10 items and/or tasks (see below).
 A pen and clipboard is helpful but not mandatory.

 Place: Any natural area (modify the list to suit your surroundings)

 2 Large rocks to jump from

 6 Small rocks to throw in the creek

 8 Tree nuts

 9 Blades of grass

-As we set out toward the woods, the Little Naturalist was thrilled with the task.
-And even though I came up with the activity, she had a lot of freedom in how to execute it.
-For example, she decided that she wanted to collect some of the samples in an egg carton, which was fine.
-She also actively searched for and chose the items on the list.
+When I did this outdoor math activity with my daughter, she was thrilled to take on the task.
+And even though I came up with the activity, she had a lot of freedom in how to execute it, for example by choosing what to put on the list.
 Throughout the session, I tried to be attentive to what caught her interest.
 This time, it turned out that the ant home we found under an old log was the most fascinating item on the list.
 However, the ants were soon forgotten when she found – and caught – a small toad in the grass.
 It seemed like a fitting end to our first day of DIY forest school.